CommitUninstall/com.example.vcam/README.md

 ## Usage

-1. Install this module , enable it in Xposed .
+1. Install this module , enable it in Xposed.
 Lsposed and other framework which have a scope list, you need to choose target app instead of System Framework.

 2. In system Setting, authorize target to access local storage, and force stop the app.
 If the app does not request this permission, see step3.